-Training in all you need to know to graduate, perform well at work, and be successful in college.Expanding your ability to think.Creating life opportunities for you.
+Training in all you need to know to graduate, perform well at work, and be successful in college.Expanding your ability to think.

+Creating life opportunities for you.

+Intelligent Education (IE) as:

+- Integrated Content

+- Operating System

+- Growth Tool

+GBI Scenario: In France -ouil is formally pronounced -wee.
+In the relaxed region of Provence, -ouil is pronounced -way.
+Educators, administrators, politicians, and the public will say -ouil to IE at their local high school.

+Good:

+The ROSE Group has developed the -wayl to have IE system and content included in any high school.

+Bad:

-Good, Bad, or Interesting?
-GBI Scenario: In France "oui" is formally pronounced "wee."
-In the relaxed region of Provence, "oui" is pronounced "way."
-Educators, administrators, politicians, and the public will say "oui" to IE at their local high school.
-Intelligent Good: Education Promises The ROSE Group has developed the "way" to have IE system and • Training in content included in any high school. what you need to know Bad: for We still have those who like to label schools and people, thinking it brings accountability to education.
-This is similar to a vegan examining graduation, food labels to make sure there is "no whey" included. work, and college; Interesting: 0 / R.O.S.E. ® offers a transformation model with proven systemic operations and structures to • Expanding Support flexibility for student-customers, thinking Develop staff as Teacher-Educator-Coaches, and C Reap true reinvestment opportunities for the local high school. ability; Oui, no whey, or way!!! • Creating life opportunities
+We still have those who like to label schools and people, thinking it brings accountability to education.
+This is similar to a vegan examining food labels to make sure there is -no whey included.

+Interesting:

+R.O.S.E® offers a transformation model with proven systemic operations and structures to

+Support flexibility for student-customers, Develop staff as Teacher-Educator-Coaches, and Reap true reinvestment opportunities for the local high school.

+Oui, no whey, or way!!!

+Training in what you need to know for graduation, work, and college;

+Education Promises

+Intelligent

+Expanding thinking ability;

+Creating life opportunities

 In this whitepaper we have continued to demonstrate how the R.O.S.E.® turns around problems facing the current high schools in America with a systemic approach for teachers, educators and coaches.
-A previous whitepaper addressed the need to consider the "teacher" role as being threefold: Teacher, Educator, and Coach.
+A previous whitepaper addressed the need to consider the -teacher role as being threefold: Teacher, Educator, and Coach.
 With this functional approach, educational methodologies will be specific to the problem areas and provide lasting remedy for the student and teacher alike.